jt1900jt/Razer-Blade-15-2020-4K-OLED-Hackintosh/README.md

 ## Pre-Install

-Razer has locked the BIOS tight this time, so you'll need a hardware programmer to unlock DVMT Options this time around.
-Follow the instructions on https://git.io/JkuFs for how to mod your BIOS for this.
+You'll need to use a hardware programmer to unlock DVMT Options.
+Follow the instructions on https://git.io/JkuFs for how to mod your BIOS.
-After modding the BIOS, change DVMT Pre Alloc to 64MB, DVMT Max Alloc to MAX.
-Also if you've selected "Dedicated GPU Only" Graphics mode, you'll need to put it back in "NVIDIA (R) Optimus" along with Disabling Secure boot.

 ## What works